 Same goes for the author’s name.
 You could try to be fancy and not put your name and the title on the cover, but unfortunately it is compulsory; the only exceptions from the rule are albums, where you can get away with a picture only.

-As always, please share your questions in the comments section and we’ll do our best to answer them.
+As always, please share your questions in the comments and we do our best to answer them.